chromaui/chromatic-docs/test.md

 If you deny any of the changes, the build will "fail" and you will need to make code changes (and thus start a new build) to get the build to pass.

 When your build is "passed" (all changes accepted), you're ready to merge visual changes with confidence knowing that your UI is bug free.
 Chromatic will update the PR check for "UI Tests" to reflect the build status.
-W

 After you merge your code, Chromatic will also apply accepted baselines to stories on the target branch ensuring you'll only ever need to accept baselines a single time.